 Liverpool City Region Combined Authority formally adopts official definition of antisemitism

-Metro Mayor Steve Rotheram’s proposal to adopt the definition was unanimously agreed at the Combined Authority meeting on Friday 19 October.
+Steve Rotheram’s proposal to adopt the definition was unanimously agreed at the Combined Authority meeting on Friday, 19 October 2018.

 The definition, which was set out by the IHRA in Bucharest last year, will help to ensure there is clarity around what antisemitism is.
 This is a clear and practical working definition of antisemitism, and it is hoped that its adoption will create confidence within the Jewish community in the Liverpool City Region, and make it easy to recognise what is and is not antisemitic.